agathis-project/salix-arctica/README.md

   - connected to port mmc1 on AM3356 uP using 1.8V signaling interface.

-  - use SYSBOOT[4:0] = 11100 to boot from eMMC.

-  - the device is operated from V3P3 and V1P8; the power supply is turned off by cutting the VSS and VSSQ lines.
+  - the device is operated from V3P3 and V1P8; the power supply is turned off by cutting the VSS and VSSQ lines using Q10 dual MOSFET.

   - assert EN-eMMC (uC port PJ1, ball# D5) HIGH to turn-on the power.